IoT Gateway-The Best Guide to its Working

 This is the best part of using an IoT gateway- edge computing.
 Before passing data to the cloud, gateways can filter and summarize it locally.
 In this way, the overall data flow is reduced, IoT devices’ response time increases and the cost of data transmission is also reduced.

 The gateway comes with local storage capacity to cache data when it’s not connected to the cloud.
-Thus, all the data remains safe.
+Thus, all the data remains safe and can be seen even if internet connection is lost.

 The Internet of Things has a reputation for displaying a low level of security.
 Due to its advanced encryption and unauthorized access control, an IoT gateway is a good solution here.